PrasannaAdiga/tech-notes/golang/14_error_handling.md

 In the above code instead of asking for what is the concete data inside of err, does that concrete data also implement our temporary interface.
 So error value not only can have a state but it can also have behaviors.
 And we can check against its data value or behavior.

+## Errors vs Panics
+- Errors result of an operation.
+Panic alters control flow, where the running function terminates immediately and the caller goes back to calling function.
+- Errors are easy to discover.
+Panics are relies on docs and reading code.
+- Errors implies that things didnt go as per the plan.
+Panic implies that program is in unstable state.
+- Errors are used freequently whre as Panics are used rarely.

 ## Error Handling Examples: